convox/docs/docs/reference/rack-parameters/PrivateApi.md

 # PrivateApi

 Private network placement for the Rack API load balancer.
-When set to `Yes`, the Rack API endpoint is only accessible from within the VPC or through a VPN/peering connection.

-When set to `Yes`, the Rack API endpoint is only accessible from within the VPC or through a VPN/peering connection.
-This prevents any direct access to the Rack API from the public internet.
+When set to `Yes`, the Rack API endpoint is only accessible from within the VPC or through a VPN/peering connection, preventing any direct access to the Rack API from the public internet.

 | Default value  | `No`        |
 | Allowed values | `Yes`, `No` |